This post may contain affiliate links. Read my full disclosure policy.

 - 1 tablespoon miso paste (see notes for substitution)

-- 3 tablespoons butter (or vegan butter!)
+- 3 tablespoons butter (or olive oil, or vegan butter!)

 - 12 ounces mushrooms, sliced (creminis, shiitakes, portobellos, morels) about 3-4 cups